-Get the most out of health care visits to help you live better and longer.
+Get the most out of your health care visits, to live better.

 You are the most important member of your diabetes health care team.
-While your doctor, diabetes educator, nurse, dietitian, and other advisors and coaches can tell you about your treatment options and keep track of your physical exams and lab tests, it is up to you, and you alone, to do the necessary day-to-day things to manage your diabetes.
+While your provider, diabetes educator, nurse, dietitian, and other advisers and coaches can tell you about your treatment options and keep track of your physical exams and lab tests, it is up to you to do the necessary day-to-day things to manage your diabetes.

 - Make a list of the medicines, vitamins, and supplements you take.
 Include over-the-counter medicines.
 List when, why, and how much you take, and if you need any refills.

 What to bring with you for your visit: